shaloo/docs.arcana/docs/auth/onboard/gasless.md

 # Gasless App: Onboard Users

-Learn how to onboard users in a {{page.meta.arcana.app_type}} app that is configured for using gasless transactions.
-For other app types, go to [Select App Types](#select-app-types) section and follow the instructions.
+Learn how to onboard users in a Web3 app that is configured for using gasless transactions.

 ## Prerequisites